Calmi Cuori Appassionati: Plot

-Living in Florence, Italy, in 1997, Junsei Agata is studying to be a restoration expert who specializes in fine art studying under his italian teacher Giovanna.Despite him dating Memi, a language school student in Italy, He feels life is empty.
-This is because he clings to the memory of Aoi, a girl from school he meets in 1990 in a record shop and dated.
+Living in Florence, Italy, in 1997, Junsei Agata is studying to be a restoration expert who specializes in fine art studying under his Italian teacher Giovanna.
+Despite dating Memi, a language school student in Italy, he feels life is empty.
+This is because he clings to the memory of Aoi, a girl from school he met in 1990 in a record shop and dated.
 One day, he learns Aoi is in Milan and finds she lives with a wealthy American businessman Marvin Lai, who met her while talking about the painting of Junsei's grandfather.
-He finds she lives in a different world now from where he left and moved on, and returns to his restoration workshop, only to find out he is falsely charged with the vandalism of a Cigoli painting he was restoring.
+He finds she lives in a different world now from when he left and moved on.
+He returns to his restoration workshop, only to find out he is falsely charged with the vandalism of a Cigoli painting he was restoring.
 An exhausted Junsei returns home.
-The next day he confronts Takanashi for falsely framing him of vandalism, but turns out no one can catch the culprit.His italian teacher Giovanna comforts Junsei saying unlike her home italy who is stuck in the past and tries so hard to restore the past, He has a future.
-However, A traumatized Junsei, unwilling to get another restoration job, runs back to Japan.
+The next day he confronts Takanashi for falsely framing him for vandalism, but it turns out that no one can catch the culprit.
+His Italian teacher, Giovanna, comforts Junsei saying that unlike Italy, which is stuck in the past and tries so hard to restore it, he has a future.
+However, a traumatized Junsei, unwilling to get another restoration job, runs back to Japan.

-In 1998, Junsei still is revealed to be missing Aoi, as Memi finds drawings of Aoi by Junsei in his house.Despite living together, Marvin and Aoi still is not married, unlike her friend Daniella who is marrying Lucas.
-Aoi receives a letter from Junsei, hiding it in a box.
+In 1998, Junsei is shown to be still missing Aoi, as Memi finds his drawings of her by in his house.
+Despite living together, Marvin and Aoi still are not married, unlike her friend Daniella who is marrying Lucas.
+Aoi receives a letter from Junsei and hides it in a box.